About Experience Case Studies Approach Blog Contact

 NYC Ferry Fleet Standardization

 38 vessels with functional but inconsistent IT infrastructure.
-Configurations varied from vessel to vessel, only one team member could troubleshoot most problems, and the operation was struggling to meet its 95% uptime KPI required by the city contract.
-We led a 15-person team through an 8-month standardization effort covering all 38 vessels while simultaneously running daily operations, creating physical installation standards and uniform configurations across every device type.
+Configurations varied from boat to boat.
+Only one team member could troubleshoot most problems, and the operation was struggling to meet its 95% uptime KPI required by the city contract.
+I led a 15-person team through an 8-month standardization effort across all 38 vessels while the ferries kept sailing, creating physical installation standards and uniform configurations across every device type.

 The result: any team member could troubleshoot any vessel because every configuration was identical.
-The knowledge gap was eliminated, and the SVP of operations hit the 95% uptime KPI required by the city contract.
+The single point of failure disappeared.
+The SVP of operations hit the 95% uptime KPI required by the city contract.

 38Vessels standardized